availproject/avail-light/README.md

 confidence = 92.0
 # File system path where RocksDB used by light client, stores its data.
 avail_path = "avail_path"
-# Prometheus service port, used for emmiting metrics to prometheus server. (default: 9520)
+# Prometheus service port, used for emitting metrics to prometheus server. (default: 9520)
 prometheus_port = 9520
 # If set to true, logs are displayed in JSON format, which is used for structured logging.
 Otherwise, plain text format is used (default: false).
-log_format_json = true
+log_format_json = false
-# Fraction and number of the block matrix part to fetch (e.g. 2/20 means second 1/20 part of a matrix)
+# Fraction and number of the block matrix part to fetch (e.g. 2/20 means second 1/20 part of a matrix).
+This is the parameter that determines whether the client behaves as fat client or light client
 block_matrix_partition = "1/20"
 # Disables proof verification in general, if set to true, otherwise proof verification is performed. (default: false).
-disable_proof_verification = true
+disable_proof_verification = false
 # Disables fetching of cells from RPC, set to true if client expects cells to be available in DHT (default: false)
 disable_rpc = false
 # Number of parallel queries for cell fetching via RPC from node (default: 8).
-query_proof_rpc_parallel_tasks = 300
+query_proof_rpc_parallel_tasks = 8
 # Maximum number of cells per request for proof queries (default: 30).
-max_cells_per_rpc = 1024
+max_cells_per_rpc = 30
-# Maximum number of parallel tasks spawned for GET and PUT operations on DHT (default: 800).
+# Maximum number of parallel tasks spawned for GET and PUT operations on DHT (default: 20).
-dht_parallelization_limit = 1024
+dht_parallelization_limit = 20
-# Number of seconds to postpone block processing after block finalized message arrives (default: 0).
+# Number of seconds to postpone block processing after the block finalized message arrives. (default: 0).
-block_processing_delay = 5
+block_processing_delay = 0
-# How many blocks behind latest block to sync.
-If parameter is empty, or set to 0, synching is disabled (default: 0).
+# How many blocks before the latest block should the client sync.
+If parameter is empty, or set to 0, syncing is disabled. (default: 0).
-sync_blocks_depth = 250
+sync_blocks_depth = 0
-# Time-to-live for DHT entries in seconds (default: 3600).
+# Time-to-live for DHT entries in seconds (default: 24h).
+# Default value is set for light clients.
+Due to the heavy duty nature of the fat clients, it is recommended to be set far bellow this value - not greater than 1hr.
+# Record TTL, publication and replication intervals are co-dependent: TTL >> publication_interval >> replication_interval.
+record_ttl = 86400
+# Sets the (re-)publication interval of stored records, in seconds.
+This interval should be significantly shorter than the record TTL, ensure records do not expire prematurely. (default: 12h).
+# Default value is set for light clients.
+Fat client value needs to be inferred from the TTL value.
+# This interval should be significantly shorter than the record TTL, to ensure records do not expire prematurely.
+publication_interval = 43200
+# Sets the (re-)replication interval for stored records, in seconds.
+This interval should be significantly shorter than the publication interval, to ensure persistence between re-publications. (default: 3h).
+# Default value is set for light clients.
+Fat client value needs to be inferred from the TTL and publication interval values.
+# This interval should be significantly shorter than the publication interval, to ensure persistence between re-publications.
+replication_interval = 10800
+# The replication factor determines to how many closest peers a record is replicated. (default: 20).
+replication_factor = 20
+# Sets the amount of time to keep connections alive when they're idle. (default: 30s).
+# NOTE: libp2p default value is 10s, but because of Avail block time of 20s the value has been increased
+connection_idle_timeout = 30
+# Sets the timeout for a single Kademlia query. (default: 60s).
+query_timeout = 60
+# Sets the allowed level of parallelism for iterative Kademlia queries. (default: 3).
+query_parallelism = 3
+# Sets the Kademlia caching strategy to use for successful lookups.
+If set to 0, caching is disabled. (default: 1).
+caching_max_peers = 1
+# Require iterative queries to use disjoint paths for increased resiliency in the presence of potentially adversarial nodes. (default: false).
+disjoint_query_paths = false
+# The maximum number of records. (default: 2400000).
+# The default value has been calculated to sustain ~1hr worth of cells, in case of blocks with max sizes being produces in 20s block time for fat clients
+# (256x512) * 3 * 60
+max_kad_record_number = 2400000,
+# The maximum size of record values, in bytes. (default: 100).
+max_kad_record_size = 100,
+# The maximum number of provider records for which the local node is the provider. (default: 1024).
-ttl = 1800
+max_kad_provided_keys = 1024
 ```

 ## Notes